bp/resqpy/docs/tutorial/grid_properties.rst

 Creating new grid property objects
 ----------------------------------
-The discussion so far has focussed on accessing property arrays from a RESQML dataset – making them available to application code as numpy arrays.
+The discussion so far has focused on accessing property arrays from a RESQML dataset – making them available to application code as numpy arrays.
 At some point though, we might want to store a new property array in the dataset.
 The resqml.derived_model module has a function for this.
 Note that all the functions in the derived model module work from and to datasets stored on disc.
 After calling such a function it is necessary to re-instantiate a Model object in order to pick up on the changes.

 To add a property, first create the data as a numpy array.
 Here, for example, we compute pressure change: